Rayaprolu Subba Rao: Style

 Subbarao's literature is a mixture of Telugu Indian culture and Western ideas.
 He brought Western romanticism especially English lyric style to Telugu literature.
 However, he followed classical Sanskrit and Telugu meter in his writings and he didn't abandon Sanskrit Telugu form common language.
 His literature themes include sensual material, love of nature, patriotism, spirituality, humanitarianism and social reforms.
 Sensuality, in general, may be divided into two kinds, union and separation.
 Rayaprolu preferred separation in his writings.
+Rayaprolu was a great patriot and Telugu nationalist.
+He praised the (past) greatness of Telugu warriors to awaken the sleeping Telugu pride.
+Rayaprolu Subbarao defined Telugu romanticism and began a new era in Telugu literature.
+His romantic literature is considered as the watershed in Telugu literature for its modernity of themes such as naturalism, rural life, platonic love, a sense of history, libertarianism, patriotism, and fierce nationalism.

+Trunakankanamu

 In his first independent poem, Trunakankanamu, Rayaprolu narrates love pangs of separation.
 The hero's lover marries another man and he remains unmarried to suffer from the memories.
 By the end of the poem, hero's love transforms into a platonic love and friendship.
 In this poem, Rayaprolu's heroin continues a platonic relationship with the hero while married to another man.
 In Kastakamala, Kamala loves (platonic) two men.
 However, when one of them writes a love letter, she commits suicide.
-Rayaprolu was a great patriot and Telugu nationalist.
-He praised the (past) greatness of Telugu warriors to awaken the sleeping Telugu pride.
-Rayaprolu Subbarao defined Telugu romanticism and began a new era in Telugu literature.
-His romantic literature is considered as the watershed in Telugu literature for its modernity of themes such as naturalism, rural life, platonic love, a sense of history, libertarianism, patriotism, and fierce nationalism.

 Edesamegina Endukalidina

-His poem "Edesamegina Endukalidina is very popular.
+His poem "Edesamegina Endukalidina" is very popular.

+One patriotic verse by Subba Rao, "Edesamegina Endukalidina" (also known as "Janmabhumi"), is a perennial favourite, being regularly sung and recited.
+It was particularly popular for public events in the pre-Independence Andhra region.
+The verse has been adapted many times into song for use in Telugu films.